njoubert/MaraudersMap/hardware/InAir9-with-FT232H.md

 |Gnd |0V    |

-Connect a random GPIO pin on FTDI to the Chip Select.
+Notice we connect a random GPIO pin on FTDI to the Chip Select.

+**Radio needs 3.3V to run.**

+How do we get 3.3V to supply the radio?